ishwork/AWS-CDK-Sandbox/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This project uses AWS CDK with TypeScript to define, manage, and deploy core AWS infrastructure resources via the InfraStack construct for modular, scalable, and maintainable cloud architecture.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.